-The International MLitt in Crossways in Cultural Narratives is a two-year taught postgraduate programme open to both European and non-European students.
+The Erasmus Mundus MLitt in Crossways in Cultural Narratives is a two-year taught postgraduate programme open to both European and non-European students.
 It is run by an international consortium of the following universities:

 - Bergamo, Italy